Peter J. Scotto

 Stephen Jones teaches courses in European, Russian, Central Asian and South Caucasian politics.
 Teaching in international relations and Russian studies, Jones focuses on energy, the environment, nationalism, democracy building and revolution.
 Stephen Jones is a Foreign Member of the Georgian Academy of Sciences.
 He has written many books on the South Caucasus and is currently participating in an oral history project recording the missing voices of people who lived through the collapse of the Soviet Union in the 1990s.

 Susanna Nazarova's research interests include linguistics, translation, and applied linguistics.
 At Moscow State University, she also studied Urdu and Hindi and spent time in India researching the verbal systems of these languages.
 Susanna Nazarova teaches Russian language and literature and has co-authored several Russian language textbooks.
 She enjoys using authentic texts in the language classroom, teaching language through art, and leading workshops in language pedagogy.

-Dominique Rampton is the Academic Department Coordinator for German Studies and Russian and Eurasian Studies.
-She has a background in museum and environmental education and the archaeology of the western United States, and enjoys raising her children and keeping chickens, dogs, and a vegetable garden at her home in the Hilltowns.
+Dominique Rampton is the Academic Department Coordinator for Economics, EOS, German Studies and Russian and Eurasian Studies.
+She has a background in museum and environmental education and the archaeology of the western United States, and enjoys keeping chickens and experimenting with permaculture in the Hilltowns.